CahBots/cahbot/index.md

 layout: main
 ---

-## Welcome to the CahBot website, where you can learn about CahBot or something

 ### What *IS* CahBot, anyway?

 CahBot is a small little Discord bot project me and a few buddies are making that will have a bundle of useful features and fun stuff in the future.